Updated: Oct 18

 We drove back late at night to Almaty.
 Crashed and woke up very late next day.

-As a city, Almaty was really pretty with European vibes, People singing on the roads, lots of food trucks, colorful gardens.
+As a city, Almaty is really pretty with easertn-European vibes, People singing on the roads, lots of food trucks, colorful gardens.
 It was way better than Bishkek in Kyrgyzstan with Russian influence on the architecture.

 We didn't have any agenda, so we just walked around for hours people watching and soaking up the beautiful Fall colors.